Stable cohomology of congruence subgroups: Recollections

-but the lower map is nullhomotopic by the lemma.
+but the lower map is nullhomotopic as long as $i < 2p-2$ by the lemma.
 However, this splitting is not completely canonical: when $i=4k$ the nullhomotopy of the lower map may not be unique (though it is if the Vandiver conjecture holds).
-The analogous discussion gies through for $\tau_{[2, 2p-3]} \K(\bZ_p; \bZ_p)$, though now the splitting is canonical.
+The analogous discussion goes through for $\tau_{[2, 2p-3]} \K(\bZ_p; \bZ_p)$, though in this case the splitting is canonical.